Cookies 🍪

 The Coast Is Not a Line, It's A Zone

 In this research update, More-than-human Fellow Feifei Zhou, focuses on Kupang Bay in West Timor to examine traditional fishing practices threatened by coastal erosion and salt mining.
-The final piece will be showcased in the More-than-Human exhibition at the Design Museum, opening in July 2025.
+The final piece will be showcased in the More than Human exhibition at the Design Museum, opening in July 2025.

 Author: Feifei Zhou